t-keazirian/My-NYT-Books-App/README.md

 npm run dev
 ```

+The browser should open automatically, or you can go directly to: `http://localhost:5173/` or the address provided in the terminal (see below for an example).

 ### Things to keep in mind

 - The NYT Books API limits the amount of calls you can make: "there are two rate limits per API: 500 requests per day and 5 requests per minute.
 You should sleep 12 seconds between calls to avoid hitting the per minute rate limit."
 - Ideally this test suite would be more robust, and I hope to add to it in the future.
+I ran into some issues mocking my API requests, and would like to dig into `vitest` to understand it better.

 ### The "Why"

 **Vite** - I chose Vite for it's quick setup and fast development environment

 **React Router DOM** I chose React Router DOM as an accessible way to manage navigation, and it integrates seamlessly with Vite

+**Tailwind CSS** I have experience working with Tailwind on prior projects.
+It is used for responsive design, and minimizes the need for writing all CSS by hand.
+I like being able to apply styles directly in my components.

 **NYT and Google Books API** I love to read - and my favorite book is currently at #1 on the NYT Best Sellers list.
 I thought this would be a fun way to display a list of books for others to consider.